Anankke/SSPanel-UIM/README.md

 ## Installation

-SSPanel UIM requires the following programs to be installed and run normally:
+NeXT Panel requires the following programs to be installed and run normally:

 - Git
 - Nginx（HTTPS is REQUIRED）